 How do I organize my small laundry closet?

 To organize a small laundry closet you need storage and more storage – you can never have too much.
-Peg rails, shelves, hooks, peg boards and cabinets are all your friends in a small space.
+Just like when organizing a linen closet, laundry closets need peg rails, shelves, hooks, peg boards and cabinets are all your friends in a small space.
 Keep the floor clear too, hang the ironing board if you can’t fit in a tall cabinet and use doors to hang pieces from too.
 Only keep what you need and use, bin what you don’t.
 It’s all about streamlining and keeping your laundry space functional and not full of clutter.

 How do I upgrade my laundry closet?